Video blogging (vlogging) is a great way to reach out to your client base. While "traditional" blogs are still the standard, video blogs:

 There are many options when it comes to where to post your video to the internet.
 The two most commonly used platforms are YouTube and Vimeo.
 Wherever you choose, it is best to stick with that platform for the life of your video blog so that they all share the same hub.
 Most video-sharing platforms allow the user to embed their video onto their website, which is ideal for vloggers.

 Sharing these videos on social media is also a must—and most platforms cater to this as well.
 Just keep in mind that the length of your video should vary depending on the platform you choose.

 It's All About Marketing for Property Management

 Everything your company does online is marketing: from social media posts to website design.
 Video blogs are simply another way of marketing your property management business to potential clients.
 As part of your marketing plan, video blogs will open an entirely new avenue for you to reach clients—if you make them correctly.

 The interactive way in which clients can engage with your company via video blogs should be seen as a separate asset category.
 Make video blogging an extension of your business just like you would any other piece of marketing that you roll out.
 It's all about reaching out to the client!

-While vlogging can certainly help keep your property management business relevantmoving into 2020, it's not the only piece of your "success puzzle."
-SEO plays a huge role in generating the web traffic that ensures people will see your video content in the first place.
+While vlogging can certainly help keep your property management business relevant moving into 2020, it's not the only piece of your "success puzzle."
+SEO plays a huge role in generating the web traffic that ensures people will see your video content and property management blog in the first place.
 There's also the reverse to consider: are you tailoring your video content to optimize SEO?